Creating a Page When a Form is Submitted

-Creating a new page from a form submission is useful if form responses require follow up or collaborate action, for example, if a user submits an internal feature request or events proposal.
-If you have Script Runner for Confluence installed you can run a script on the “FormSubmitEvent” that creates a new Confluence page when a form is submitted.
+Creating a new page from a form submission is useful if form responses require a follow-up or collaborative action, for example, if a user submits an internal feature request or events proposal.
+If you have Script Runner for Confluence installed, you can run a script on the “FormSubmitEvent” that creates a new Confluence page when a form is submitted.

 Create a new Form that includes input fields to collect a specified Space Key, Page Title and Page Content.You can include additional fields such as a parent page or Forms Attachment macro if needed.

 - Configure the Event Listener for

 FormsSubmitEvent, where the